-The Hub was given the most attention, as it coordinates the rest of the devices.
+The Hub Jeweller was given the most attention, as it coordinates the rest of the devices.
 Experts checked how fast it sends commands to — and receives status updates from — the detectors.
 They checked how quickly the system reacts to the alarm button being pressed and whether the device statuses are displayed correctly.
-The switch from normal power to backup batter was checked, as well as whether the Hub could last the promised 15 hours.
+The switch from normal power to backup battery was checked, as well as whether the Hub Jeweller could last the promised 15 hours.
 And both communication channels — Ethernet and GSM (GPRS) — were checked to see whether the backup is quickly switched on if the main channel is cut off.
-At the same time, the tests confirmed the strength of the Hub OS — the operating system cannot be replaced with a modified version.
+At the same time, the tests confirmed the strength of the OS Malevich — the hub’s operating system cannot be replaced with a modified version.

 Our Jeweller technology was also tested.
 Experts checked the two antennas, which were designed specifically for the hub, as well as the strength of the radio signal.
-They checked whether the actual pings correspond to the promised 12-300 seconds.
-The system was tested for its ability to resist jamming and find a free frequency in the event of radio interference.
+They checked whether the actual pings correspond to the promised 12–300 seconds.
+The system was tested for frequency hopping — its ability to resist jamming and find a free frequency in the event of radio interference.
 They also studied protection against counterfeit devices and the reliability of data encryption.

-MotionProtect was tested on whether it can detect people in protected areas and for resistance to interference.
+MotionProtect Jeweller was tested on whether it can detect people in protected areas and for resistance to interference.
 Testers moved the detector diagonally and along the detection area, changing speed.
-They were searching for dead zones and whether they could trick the pyrosensor.
+They were searching for dead zones and whether they could trick the PIR sensor.
 The MotionProtect lens was blown with hot air (simulating an air conditioner) and was subjected to a halogen lamp at different angles (simulating sunlight).

-DoorProtect had its own “bonus program”— the reed switch (which registers an opened door or window) was tested by being exposed to a large magnet along different planes and at different distances.
+DoorProtect Jeweller had its own “bonus program”— the reed switch (which registers an opened door or window) was tested by being exposed to a large magnet along different planes and at different distances.

-And StreetSiren was tested for its ability to run for 30 minutes at a power of 95 dB.
+StreetSiren Jeweller was tested for its ability to run for 30 minutes at a power of 95 dB.
 It was also tested up to 113 dB.
 It faced different weather conditions — heat, cold and high humidity.
 As it turns out, the device complies with the IP54 protection standard, meaning it can work outdoors.

 After 4 months of testing, all five Ajax security devices were issued EN 50131 certificates.
 The reliability of Hub, MotionProtect, GlassProtect, DoorProtect and StreetSiren were all determined to be Grade 2.